 Most smartphones now have the ability to enable HDR photography.
 This functionality combines three shots taken at different stops of exposure.
 It then conveniently stitches them together for you, so the scene is more evenly exposed.
 The HDR mode works best when you have your phone on a tripod, but a steady hand will suffice.

 TIP: We also use the ProCamera App which gives us full manual functionality on the iPhone and enables us to shoot RAW.
 It also gives you multiple video shooting resolutions right up to 4K with the ability to set frame rates from 24fps through to 60fps.
-We have shot some fantastic quality video on our iPhone7 using this app.
+We have shot some fantastic quality videos on our iPhone using this app.

 If you are comfortable with editing and processing your photos later, shooting RAW on any camera or device will give you greater flexibility and a much better result.
 Especially with high dynamic range situations in retrieving detail in the shadows.